Catalog » Current Catalog » Graduation » Graduation Requirements for an Associate Degree

 Area 6 Ethnic Studies (3 units)

-Students completing courses in this category will:
+Students completing courses in this area will:

-• be able to analyze, distinguish and explain the culturally centered worldviews, philosophies, intellectual traditions, and lived experiences in the United States of people of color from one or more of the following groups: African Americans, Asian Americans, Indigenous Native Americans and/or Latina/o/x.
+1. be able to analyze, distinguish and explain the culturally centered worldviews, philosophies, intellectual traditions, and lived experiences in the United States of people of color from one or more of the following groups: African Americans, Asian Americans, Indigenous Native Americans and/or Latina/o/x.

 Courses that meet this requirement: